philbackworks/3AFans.com-Site-Data/_toys-1-6/dark-blind-cowboy.md

 "SHADOW SLINGER" (Dark version of <a href="/toys-1-6/blink-cowboy.html">Blind Cowboy</a>)

 This amazing figure was offered as part of the Dead Equine Super Set, which included the <a href="/toys-1-6/dark-ghost-horse.html">Dark version of his ghost horse, "Ghost"</a>.

+The story from ThreeA:
+"I need your services in locating some naughty lads, who owe me some payments!
+Thirteen lads to be clear...
+These tricky boys have gone where, well to be honest I cannot go, so I need you to go there and bring them to me.
+On Earth...
+New Manchester.

+Oh, I forgot to mention, as a deal sweetener, I'll bring back your Dead Equine, but he will continue to decay.
+That's a Devil thing, with one sock I give, the other I take away, you know that ol'gem.
+One last thing.
+While you're in my Dark Service, so will you look it!
+Your color will return when you have completed you task!"